jeckles/leetcode/README.md

 # leetcode-journey

-The purpose of this repo is to track my leetcode journey for upcoming interviews.
+The purpose of this repo is to track my progress solving leetcode problems for upcoming interviews with some of the bigger tech companies